-28.4 Social Media ADM IINISTRATION STA NDARD 28.4 he agency has a written directive that governs the use of social media by agency personnel and at a minimum: A. Provides guidelines for the department-sanctioned use of social media both as a means of communicating agency information with the public and as an investigative tool; B. Provides guidelines regarding employees' use of personal social media outlets both on and off-duty; C. Requires that the chief law enforcement officer, or their designee, approve all information released on department-sanctioned social media outlets; D. Prohibits the revelation of agency-sensitive information which may damage investigations or undercover operations, and; E. Prohibits the revelation of information that could damage the agency's reputation or credibility or otherwise be detrimental to the agency's mission.
-Com the me age bea it is edia may be used by the agency in an official capacity to communicate with olic, problem-solve, and investigate and/or prevent crimes.
-In addition, social plays a role in the personal lives of many people employed by law enforcement es.
-Even use as individuals, separate and apart from the agency, may have a g on them in their official capacity and/or on the agency as a whole.
-Therefore, portant to have a policy in place that governs the use of social media both in ial capacity and for employees as private individuals. g in this standard is intended to mandate the use of social media by a law ement agency.
+28.4 Social Media

+The agency has a written directive that governs the use of social media byagency personnel and at a minimum:

+- A. Provides guidelines for the department-sanctioned use of social media both as a means of communicating agency information with the public and as an investigative tool; - B. Provides guidelines regarding employees' use of personal social media outlets both on and off-duty; - C. Requires that the chief law enforcement officer, or their designee, approve all information released on department-sanctioned social media outlets: - D. Prohibits the revelation of agency-sensitive information which may damage investigations or undercover operations, and; - E. Prohibits the revelation of information that could damage the agency's reputation or credibility or otherwise be detrimental to the agency's mission.

+Commentary: Social media may be used by the agency in an official capacity to communicate with the public, problem-solve, and investigate and/or prevent crimes.
+In addition, social media plays a role in the personal lives of many people employed by law enforcement agencies.
+Even use as individuals, separate and apart from the agency, may have a bearing on them in their official capacity and/or on the agency as a whole.
+Therefore, it is important to have a policy in place that governs the use of social media both in an official capacity and for employees as private individuals.

+Nothing in this standard is intended to mandate the use of social media by a law enforcement agency.